gauravsidana241/Fynd-Products-App/README.md

 ## Future scope
 The app can be enhanced by allowing the user to upload images of the product.

 Allowing the fields such as Exlusive!
-Limited sale! etc as radio button and then displaying them on each product card Checking the quantity to show "Only 2 items left" when quantity is less than eg. 3 Filter option to filter the products shown.
+Limited sale! etc as radio button and then displaying them on each product card.

+Checking the quantity to show "Only 2 items left" when quantity is less than eg. 3.

+Filter option to filter the products shown.